ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ## Playing around

-1. Create a user
+1. Create a user:
    ```
    curl -i -X POST localhost:9080/api/users \
      -H  "Content-Type: application/json" \
      -d '{"email":"ivan.franchin@test.com","fullName":"Ivan Franchin","active":true}'
    ```

-2. Check whether the event related to the user creation was received by `event-service`
+2. Check whether the event related to the user creation was received by `event-service`:
    ```
    curl -i "localhost:9081/api/events?userId=1"
    ```

 3. You can check the traces in [`Zipkin`](https://zipkin.io) http://localhost:9411.

 4. Access `user-service` and create new users and/or update/delete existing ones.
-Then, access `event-service` Swagger website to validate if the events were sent correctly
+Then, access `event-service` Swagger website to validate if the events were sent correctly.

 ## Useful Commands & Links